atkuri2709/CodeWave_Frontier_Radar/README.md

 - **Backend**: See `backend/README.md` (if present) and docstrings in `app/agents/`, `app/services/`, `app/orchestration/`.
 - **Spec**: This repo implements the hackathon spec: multi-agent pipeline, configurable sources, dedup, ranking, PDF, email, and minimal Web UI (dashboard, sources, runs, findings, digest archive).

-## License

-Use as per your hackathon rules.